 Suggestions for agencies:

-- Keep digital information assets so that information assets can be more easily accessed without requiring physical access
+• Keep digital information assets so that records can be more easily accessed without requiring physical access

-- Stop printing and saving information assets on physical files, reducing printing, labour and storage costs
+• Stop printing and saving records on physical files, reducing printing, labour and storage costs

-- Dispose of temporary information assets promptly to reduce storage costs, where there are no further reasons to retain the information assets such as a disposal freeze or legal matter.
+• Dispose of temporary records promptly to reduce storage costs, where there are no further reasons to retain the information assets such as a disposal freeze or legal matter.

-- Keep information assets digitally.
-Do not print information assets for filing, and ensure business systems have basic information assets management controls.
+1. Keep records digitally.
+Do not print information assets for filing, and ensure business systems have basic records management controls.

 a) reduces costs of printing, filing, storage and access,

-b) enables information assets to be easily accessed without requiring the physical object. - Organise information assets efficiently.
-File information assets relating to transactions or cases separately, rather than mixing information assets on the one file.
-Create separate files if the information has significantly different retention periods or access restrictions; and send information assets to offsite storage with accurate listings of file contents, date ranges, sentencing against RDS and GDS references and box information assets with similar destruction dates together.
+2. Organise records efficiently.
+File items relating to transactions or cases separately, rather than mixing items on the one file.
+Create separate files if the information has significantly different retention periods or access restrictions; and send information assets to offsite storage with accurate listings of file contents, date ranges, sentencing against RDS and GDS references and box items with similar destruction dates together.

 a) temporary information assets of short term value can be destroyed promptly;